 Flush the water heater with a few gallons of cold water to remove sediment from the bottom of the water heater.
 Disconnect the hose from the water heater and roll it outside, rather than from the outside-in to prevent water from leaking inside.

 Mitigate damages caused by faulty water heaters by calling (714) 613-1016 for a free estimate.
-Dial One Sonshine serve homes in the Stanton, CA area around the clock at competitive rates.
+Dial One Sonshine serve homes in Santa Ana, CA and Orange County around the clock at competitive rates.